CPunch/openpunk/content/pages/lua-bytecode-parser/index.md

 ![](out.png)

 Tada!
 We've successfully parsed Lua 5.1 bytecode!

+> EDIT: I've since revised this as I didn't like the way I went about things.
+Please look over the revised source in the git repository!